-Federal employment positions often include important duties that do not require that an individual obtain a security clearance but where a background investigation is required.
+Federal employment positions often include important duties that do not require that an individual obtain a full security clearance but where a background investigation is required.
 As a result, a suitability or background investigation is conducted in order to process the individual for employment.
 Many types of positions are subject to suitability concerns, such as individuals in IT positions, federal law enforcement, comptrollers / financial positions, and public safety and health professionals.
 These positions are often referred to as public trust positions.
+In many cases, these individuals fill out public trust background forms.
 They are subject to background investigations, which include a National Agency Check and Inquiries (NACI) review, and potential personal interview and reference checks.

 Suitability Issues Which Cause Concerns